cube-js/cube/docs/Cube.js-Backend/Caching.md

 In order for Cube.js to properly expire cache entries and refresh in the background, Cube.js needs a value to track through time.
 There's a built in default `refreshKey` query strategy that works the following way:

+1. Check used pre-aggregations for query and use [pre-aggregations refreshKey](pre-aggregations#refresh-key), if none pre-aggregations are used…
-1. Check the `max` of time dimensions with `updated` in the name, if none exist…
+2. Check the `max` of time dimensions with `updated` in the name, if none exist…
-2. Check the `max` of any existing time dimension, if none exist…
+3. Check the `max` of any existing time dimension, if none exist…
-3. Check the count of rows for this cube.
+4. Check the row count for this cube.

 You can set up a custom refresh check SQL by changing [refreshKey](cube#parameters-refresh-key) property on the cube level though.
 There are situations where the default strategy doesn't work, like: